Understanding Medical Insurance: Employer Responsibilities And Obligations

 Characteristics Values

-Employers with 50 or more full-time employees Yes
+Companies with 50 or more full-time employees Required to provide health insurance

 shunins

-Under the Affordable Care Act (ACA), employers with 50 or more full-time employees (including full-time equivalents) are required to provide health insurance or face penalties.
-This is known as the employer mandate.
+The Affordable Care Act (ACA) mandates that employers with 50 or more full-time employees, including full-time equivalents, must provide health insurance to their employees.
+This is known as the employer mandate, which came into effect in 2016.

 shunins